- Mind Map View

 In a study of 4 cadavers and 15 healthy volunteers, Walheim et al. found movements of the symphysis pubis were small.
 Vertical translations averaged around 2.5 mm, while transverse and sagittal translations were less than 1mm.
 Rotation in the frontal and sagittal planes were also less than 1 mm with rotations up to 3 degrees.
 No significant differences were noted between the males and females except for the pregnant women, which were more mobile.

 Classical findings of pubic symphysis syndrome include pubic gaping, pain associated with walking, tenderness, crepitus, excessive motion upon pressure, and external rotation of the acetabula [2, 3 ].

 Callahan further stated that “Even 3 to 5 cm separations cannot be considered as true ruptures in the absence of clinical symptoms.
 Generally, however, separations of 1.0 cm or over are considered to be symptom producing.”
 He promotes diagnosis of pubic separation through signs and symptoms rather than the use of x-rays, claiming that separation of the pubis is rare, occurring in about 1 in 2,000 women during, or after, delivery.
-In those cases, he says that strapping the pelvis is usually sufficient treatment.
+In those cases, he says that strapping the pelvis (e.g. with a sacroiliac belt) is usually sufficient treatment.

 However, Chamberlain developed a series of 5 x-ray procedures that uses variations in height of the two sides of the symphysis pubis as a diagnosis of “sacroiliac slip”.
 Some authors currently regard this technique as the only x-ray method to accurately measure sacroiliac dysfunction.